 However these symptoms are often exaggerated by companies selling beard vitamins and other “beard growth boosters” in order to steer people away from minox and into using their own oils and whatnot…

 …In reality, when you use recommended dosages of minoxidil 1-2 times a day to such small area as the chin and cheeks, the change of getting any noticeable side-effects (except beard growth ;)) are very low.
-The only real side-effect I have personally noted after using minox twice per day for 14 months has been occasional drying of the skin which can be relieved by using some facial moisturizer (that, and my beard went from weak and patchy to full and mighty).
+Dry skin seems to be the only real issue most people have, and it can be easily combated with moisturizer.

 What Brand of Minoxidil to Use and How?

 This is simply because they are the exact same stuff, but rogaine is twice as expensive due to being the “original brand”.